Hsien-Ming-Ku/SWUFE-Math/README.md

 3) 10 July, 2016, I upload two file "Ren.tex"  and "How to prepare your test matrices.pdf" for users, who wants to provide their interesting test matrices for us;

+4）At the end of 2017, we fail to release the first version of the User's Guide and test matrix data with ten sub-collections of test matrices;

-4）Before the end of 2017, we plan to release the first version of the User's Guide and test matrix data with ten sub-collections of test matrices; (in progress)
+5）Before the end of 2018, we plan to release the first version of the User's Guide and test matrix data with ten sub-collections of test matrices; (in progress)

 !!
 If you intend to use the software, please do not forget to place the proper acknowledgements.
 Or maybe cite them as